American Airlines flight diverted to Raleigh-Durham airport due to disruptive passenger - KESQ

 By Amy Simonson, Pete Muntean and Gregory Wallace, CNN

-An American Airlines flight was diverted to Raleigh-Durham International Airport Wednesday due to a disruptive passenger, according to the North Carolina airport.
+American Airlines flight 3444 was diverted to Raleigh-Durham International Airport Wednesday due to a disruptive passenger, according to the North Carolina airport.

 “At approximately 3:41 p.m., flight AA 3444 departing Jacksonville to Washington, DC, diverted to RDU due to a disruptive passenger,” the airport said in a statement.
 “Upon landing, the plane was directed to gate C9 where law enforcement boarded the aircraft and took the suspect into custody.”